JavaScript Form Fundamentals: Submit & Data Extraction

 // Does EVERY form input field have a non-empty value?

-REQUIRED.every((field) => form[field].value.trim() !== "")
+if (REQUIRED.every((field) => form[field].value.trim() !== ""))

-? (submitBtn.disabled = false) // If yes, enable button
+submitBtn.disabled = false; // If yes, enable button

 });